-SchoolDash was created by Timo Hannay, a London-based parent, data geek and education obsessive, in September 2015.
-Timo was formerly the founder of Digital Science, a research software business.
+Our founder, Timo Hannay, was the founding managing director of Digital Science, a research software business.
 Before that he was variously director of nature.com, a consultant at McKinsey & Company, a writer for The Economist and a research neurophysiologist at the University of Oxford and Waseda University in Tokyo.
-He is also a non-executive director of Sage Publishing.
+He is a non-executive director of SAGE Publishing and Arden University, and a governor of The Henrietta Barnett School.
+He is also an advisor to Ada Lovelace Day and Maths4Girls.

 This site uses information from multiple sources, particularly the UK Department for Education (DfE) and Office for National Statistics (ONS).
 We take great care to ensure that the data are correct, but there's so much of it, and this service is so new, that some errors are inevitable, both in the original sources and in our own analyses.

-The data mostly concern maintained (that is, taxpayer-funded state) schools in England.
+The data mostly concern state-funded schools in England.
 These include academies and free schools that are not under local authority control.
-The data for independent (ie, private fee-paying) schools is limited because in general they do not have to submit the same level of information that state schools are required to provide.
-We plan to add data for schools in Wales, Scotland and Northern Ireland too, but those are published separately and we haven't got around to analysing them yet.
+Data for independent (ie, private) schools is limited because they do not submit the same level of information that state schools are required to provide.
+Data for schools in Wales are published separately but not yet included here.
+The governments in Scotland and Northern Ireland do not currently release school-level data.

-The information presented here mainly covers the period from 2011 to 2016, with new data added as soon as it is issued.
+The information presented mainly covers the period from 2011 to 2022, with new data added as soon as it is issued.
 Regular data updates are made on a weekly basis, usually over the weekend, though this schedule is sometimes adjusted for particularly significant new data releases.

 In general, please take any surprising results with a pinch of salt, at least until you have verified them – something with which we can help.
 Similarly, before making important decisions based on any of the data presented here please take care to verify your understanding with us or with the school(s) concerned.
 If you spot a pattern that looks particularly interesting – or just plain wrong – then drop us a note at the address above and we'll look into it.